 Take a deep breath.
-Okay, now process this: we are a mere 365 days until the General Data Protection Regulation becomes enforceable.
-That’s right, on 25 May 2018, a wave of new regulations embodied in GDPR go into effect with far-ranging consequences for your authentication and identity strategy.
+Okay, now process this: General Data Protection Regulation is enforceable on May 25, 2018.
+A wave of new regulations embodied in GDPR goes into effect with far-ranging consequences for your authentication and identity strategy.

-It can be done for sure, but you need to get started today.
-The first step is familiarizing yourself with these five key points about GDPR and your identities:
+If you haven’t yet, it is now time to get your act together, seek out, test, and implement technology solutions that will align your organization with the new regulation.
+It can be done, but you need to get started today.
+The first step is familiarizing yourself with these five key points about GDPR:

 In some cases, way beyond passwords.
 If you’re reading this as a mandate to implement two-factor authentication (2FA) everywhere, then you’re not quite getting it.

-Whilst GDPR does not mandate two-factor and multifactor authentication solutions per se, a careful reading of the regulation leaves no doubt that if you leave simple, static passwords in place and you are breached, the auditors will come for you.
+While GDPR does not mandate two-factor and multifactor authentication solutions per se, a careful reading of the regulation leaves no doubt that if simple, static passwords are in place and you are breached, the auditors will come for you.

-Smart organisations are looking to use the technology-refresh opportunity to get rid of passwords completely.
-As you plan your GDPR approach, look to eliminate passwords and move instead to more contextual, behavioral and risk-based solutions that deliver more convenient and secure options for your users.
+Smart organizations are looking to use the technology-refresh opportunity to get rid of passwords entirely.
+As you plan your GDPR approach, seek to eliminate passwords and move instead to more contextual, behavioral and risk-based solutions that deliver more convenient and secure options for your users.

-Any organisation operating, storing or processing data within the European Union needs to be in compliance with GDPR on 25 May 2018.
+Any organization operating, storing or processing data within the European Union needs to be in compliance with GDPR on May 25, 2018.

-That means if your organisation is not located in the EU but you run your data through an EU data centre or store information on EU customers with personally-identifiable information (PII) in the EU, you need to be in compliance with the new law.
+That means if your organization is not located in the EU, but you run your data through an EU data center or store information on EU customers with personally-identifiable information (PII) in the EU, you need to be in compliance with the new law.

-This is a wake-up call to companies in the United States, Canada, Singapore, Japan, China, India and more who don’t think GDPR applies.
+This is a wake-up call to companies in the United States, Canada, Singapore, Japan, China, India and more who think GDPR does not apply.
 You had better check your data flows.
 My guess is that more than a few companies are going to have a rude wake-up call next year.

 The GDPR gets the most attention for its eye-opening-fine regime.
 Fail to be in compliance with the law’s many regulations and components, and you can expect to pay the greater of 4 percent of your global worldwide revenue or €25 million.

-Who knows if this is true but in any event, who wants to be the first organisation to suffer the reputational damage of non-compliance and have to explain that to the board?
+Who knows if this is true but in any event, who wants to be the first organization to suffer the reputational damage of non-compliance and have to explain that to the board?

 Getting started today is essential.
-Whilst the GDPR has created a lot of confusion and uncertainly, one thing is clear: start with understanding where your sensitive data exists and determine who has access to it.
+While the GDPR has created a lot of confusion and uncertainty, one thing is clear: start with understanding where your sensitive data exists and determine who has access to it.
 Then use this opportunity to tech refresh and eliminate passwords.

 Move to a next-generation authentication solution that will serve you well for this and other compliance regimes.
-Doing so will not only make you breeze through next year without any fear of fines, but will make you an authentication hero for your organisation.
+Doing so will not only make you breeze through next year without any fear of fines but will make you a GDPR authentication hero for your organization.

 Learn more about Crossmatch can help with GDPR compliance.